NocturnalSolutions/Kitura-AcceptLanguage/README.md

     No match made; first supported language selected.
     Hello!

-Of course, you can also use graphical request builder tools like Paw, Rested, etc.
+Of course, you can also use graphical HTTP request builder tools like Paw, Rested, etc.

 ## Rough todo list